Proteon Therapeutics kidney drug fails key study, shares slump

 Blood vessel blockages in a patient's fistula are a leading cause of corrective procedures and death.

 Data from secondary and tertiary goals is encouraging, the company said.
-The company is testing the treatment in another late-stage study, which is currently ongoing.

-Vonapanitase is also being evaluated for use in peripheral artery disease.
+Vonapanitase is also being evaluated for use in peripheral artery disease, and Proteon has another drug in the preclinical stage of development.

-The company shares were down nearly 70 percent at $3 in premarket trading.
+The Waltham, Massachusetts-based drug developer's stock fell as much as 75.25 percent to $2.45 in Tuesday morning trade.

+Up to Monday's close, Proteon shares had lost about 36 percent of their value since the start of the year.

-(Reporting by Natalie Grover in Bengaluru; Editing by Anil D'Silva and Sriraj Kalluvila)
+Reporting by Natalie Grover and Divya Grover in Bengaluru; Editing by Sriraj Kalluvila and Martina D'Couto

-Eli Lilly and Co said on Tuesday that certain patients using its insulin products via a partnership with Express Scripts Holding Co could secure a discount of up to 40 percent.

-MUMBAI The U.S. Food and Drug Administration (FDA) has again raised concerns about the quality control process at Indian drugmaker Sun Pharmceutical Industries' Halol factory, an inspection report obtained by Reuters shows.